 Borges’ mother was from a Spanish family that settled in Uruguay, and then moved to Argentina to take part in the Argentinian War of Independence.

-Blindness ran in the family and his father went blind over the course of life.
+Blindness ran in the family and his father went blind.
 Borges knew his own fate would be to go blind eventually as well.

 To treat his advancing blindness, Borges’ father had the bad luck to move the family to Europe in 1914.
 Among other things, this meant they couldn’t leave when they wanted because they were delayed by World War I.

-In 1935, Borges published a book of short stories called “The Universal History of Infamy,” arguably the first book in the “Magical Realist” movement of mostly South American writers.
-This group included Gabriel Garcia Marquez, who blew up as part of the “Latin American Boom” of the 60s, a movement which Borges influenced so strongly that its rise cemented his own status as an international giant of Literature.
+In 1935, Borges published a book of short stories called “A Universal History of Infamy,” arguably the first book in the “Magical Realist” movement of mostly South American writers.
+This group included Gabriel Garcia Marquez, who blew up as part of the “Latin American Boom” of the 60s, a movement which Borges influenced strongly.
+Its rise cemented his status as an international giant of Literature.

 In 1955, Borges gained a lifetime appointment as head of the Argentine national library, ironically going completely blind in that same year.
 Assistants, including his mother, read him the literature of the world in different languages.
 He wrote through dictation.

 He had an encyclopedic knowledge of global history, literature, and philosophy.
 In 1967, nearing 70 years old, he gave six extemporaneous lectures on literature at Harvard with no notes, quoting classic literature and philosophy at great length from memory.
 I consider him a Socrates or a Homer.
-That his blindness is akin to that of Homer (and Milton) has not gone unnoticed.
+That his blindness is akin to Homer’s — and Milton’s — has not gone unnoticed.

 One example of his supreme academic mind was his knowledge of the Odyssey.
 He could not read the original Greek.
 In the Harvard lectures he says, “I have no Greek,” and he sounds apologetic.
 Like he’s saying, “I’m sorry I cannot read The Odyssey in its original language, so, I read every translation in every other language instead.”
 He compared and analyzed all the different translations in his essay “The Homeric Versions.”
 As usual (as all great thinkers do), he turned the issue on its head, questioning whether the original text is as authoritative as any of the translations.
 The essay is fundamentally about the ways languages differ, and the different ways of seeing each represents.
 It is a question he was ideally suited to explore.

-I find Borges easy to read, even about complicated subjects.
-He effortlessly juggles the ideas of the world, based as he was in one of its greatest libraries.
+Borges is easy to read, even about complicated subjects.
+He effortlessly juggled the ideas of the world, based as he was in one of its great libraries.

 Like Stanislaw Lem (writer #4 in this series), Borges eschewed writing novels in favor of shorter pieces.
-He felt the important thing was to present ideas.
-He didn’t feel the need to develop them over a book-length manuscript.
+He felt the important thing was to present ideas, not to develop them over a book-length manuscript.
 That said, his short stories and his essays contain infinities.
-These traits liken his stories to the work of Calvino’s I know the best, and to J.G.
+These traits liken his stories to the work of Calvino, and to J.G.
 Ballard’s most electrifying short stories (writer #3 in this series).
 It has been suggested that Borges’ very blindness aided the richness of his interior world, and his precise construction of labyrinthine ideas.

-I believe I was introduced to Borges in college when the poet Joel Brouwer loaned me the short story collection Labyrinths.
-I have also read The Aleph and Other Stories, and also the short story collection Dr. Brodie’s Report which Borges wrote late in life.
+I was introduced to Borges’ fiction in college when I was loaned the short story collection Labyrinths.
+I have also read The Aleph and Other Stories, and the short story collection Dr. Brodie’s Report which Borges wrote late in life.